-When you think of Germany, you probably think of beer, lederhosen, and Neuschwanstein Castle.
+Germany, you probably think of beer, lederhosen, and Neuschwanstein Castle.
 Maybe pretzels and sausages too.
 But there’s so much more to Germany than that little slice of Bavaria.
 Each region has its own differences.
-Food, accents and dialects, traditional dress and more vary from one part of the country to another.
-That’s why it’s important to explore different parts of the country on your Germany itinerary, though I don’t recommend trying to see the whole country in one trip, though it is possible to see a part of Germany in a week.
+Food, accents and dialects, traditional dress, and more vary from one part of the country to another.
+That’s why it’s important to explore different parts of the country on your Germany itinerary.
+I don’t recommend trying to see the whole country in one trip, though it is possible to see a part of Germany in a week.

 Berlin – 4 days to a week

 Berlin is a must on any Germany itinerary.
 Germany’s capital is packed with culture, history, and delicious international food.
-Explore the history of World War II, the Cold War, and the Berlin Wall era, try food from the different cultures that shape this international city, and learn what makes this city so unique in Germany.
-A week isn’t even long enough to see it all, but it will give you a good start.
+Explore the history of World War II, the Cold War, and the Berlin Wall era, try food from the different cultures that shape the city, and learn what makes it so unique in Germany.
+A week isn’t even long enough to see it all, but it’s a good start.

 Plan on exploring a lot of Berlin in a few days?
 Consider getting a Berlin city pass, which gives you transportation as well as entry to dozens of museums and other attractions.